 NSW Trains leases coaches for a fixed period to meet operational requirements.
-The lease term is five years and has extension options.
+The lease terms have been extended for a further three years from 1 July 2022 with extension options.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.
 NSW Trains does not provide residual value guarantees in relation to leases.